-Flipper Aquarium Algae Cleaner is a new type of magnetic algae scrapper that is just plain fun to use!
-Unlike other magnetic scrapers the flipper has only 3 points of contact on the glass and is much less likely to trap a sand particle between the magnets meaning it is far less likely to scratch the glass.
+Flipper Aquarium Algae Cleaner is a new type of magnetic algae scraper that is just plain fun to use!
+Unlike other magnetic scrapers, the flipper has only 3 points of contact on the glass and is much less likely to trap a sand particle between the magnets meaning it is far less likely to scratch the glass.
 It comes with a metal blade for use with glass aquariums and a plastic blade for use with acrylic tanks.

 Retail Price: $39.99 Click here to purchase from Amazon.